caiogodoyy/knowledge-base/README.md

 ```
 4. Finally, initialize Git (`git init`) in the directories: `~/Workspace/Personal/` and `~/Workspace/Work/`.

-<a id="operating-system-and-how-it-works"></a>
+<a id="how-oss-work-in-general"></a>
 ## Operating System and how it works
 An operating system (OS) is system software that hides hardware complexity, manages computer hardware and software resources, and provides common services for computer programs.

+Most of the time, there are several different computer programs running at the same time, and they all need to access your computer’s central processing unit (CPU), memory and storage.
+The operating system coordinates all of this to make sure each program gets what it needs.

+The kernel is a crucial component of an operating system.
+It serves as the core part responsible for managing the system's resources and acting as a bridge between the hardware and software layers.
+The kernel handles tasks like memory management, process scheduling, and device communication.
+In simpler terms, it acts as the operating system's brain, ensuring smooth and efficient interactions between software and hardware, contributing to the system's stability and functionality.

+ - Differences between Windows and Unix

+   While both Windows and Unix-based operating systems share common goals, they diverge significantly in their architectures and user philosophies.

+    1. User Interface:
+       - Windows: Renowned for its user-friendly graphical interface, Windows dominates the desktop environment.
+The graphical user interface (GUI) simplifies interactions for everyday users.
+       - Unix: Traditionally, Unix systems favor a command-line interface, appealing to users comfortable with text-based commands.
+However, many Unix variants now incorporate graphical interfaces for broader accessibility.

+    2. System Architecture:
+       - Windows: Closed-source and designed for compatibility across a wide range of hardware.
+Windows is commonly associated with proprietary systems and applications.
+       - Unix: Open-source and known for its scalability and stability.
+Unix variants, like Linux, are prevalent in server environments and among developers.

+    3. Security and Permissions:
+       - Windows: Utilizes access control lists (ACLs) for permissions, allowing for granular control over files and resources.
+       - Unix: Employs a robust file permission model, utilizing a combination of owner, group, and other categories for access control.

+    4. Networking:
+       - Windows: Often favored in corporate environments for seamless integration with Microsoft networking technologies.
+       - Unix: Renowned for its networking capabilities, Unix-based systems excel in server configurations and high-performance computing environments.

+   In essence, while Windows excels in user-friendly interfaces and broad application compatibility, Unix-based systems offer robustness, customization, and are widely embraced in server and developer-centric environments.
+Understanding these distinctions is crucial in selecting the operating system that aligns with specific needs and preferences.

+<a id="process-management"></a>
- 1. Processes and Process Management
+## Process Management

 A process is basically a program in execution.
 To put it in simple terms, we write our computer programs in a text file, and when we execute this program, it becomes a process which performs all the tasks mentioned in the program.

-    When a program is loaded into the memory and it becomes a process, it can be divided into four sections ─ stack, heap, text, and data.
+When a program is loaded into the memory and it becomes a process, it can be divided into four sections ─ stack, heap, text, and data
  - Stack: The process Stack contains the temporary data, such as method/function parameters, return address, and local variables.
 Think of it like a to-do list while playing a game.
 What tasks you need to complete, what items you have, and where you are in the game.
  - Heap: This is dynamically allocated memory to a process during its run time.
 This is like a flexible backpack.
 As you play, you might pick up new tools or items.
 The heap is where the game process stores these things.
  - Text: This includes the Program Counter (a pointer to the address of the next instruction to be executed for this process) and the contents of the processor’s registers.
 This is the actual game being played.
 What's happening right now, where your character is, and all the ongoing actions.
  - Data: This section contains the global and static variables.
-Here's where the game keeps track of everything it needs to remember—your score, the level you're on, and any other important info.
+Here's where the game keeps track of everything it needs to remember—your score, the level you're on, and any other important info

 When a process executes, it passes through different states.
 In general, a process can have one of the following five states at a time:
  - Start: The initial state when a process is first started/created.
  - Ready: The process is waiting to be assigned to a processor.
 Ready processes are waiting to have the processor allocated to them by the operating system so that they can run.
 A process may come into this state after the Start state, or while running it by but getting interrupted by the scheduler to assign CPU to some other process.
  - Running: Once the process has been assigned to a processor by the OS scheduler, the process state is set to running and the processor executes its instructions.
  - Waiting: the process moves into the waiting state if it needs to wait for a resource, such as waiting for user input, or waiting for a file to become available.
  - Terminated or Exit: Once the process finishes its execution, or it is terminated by the operating system, it is moved to the terminated state where it waits to be removed from main memory.

+<a id="threads-and-concurrency"></a>
- 2. Threads and Scheduling
+## Threads and Concurrency

 A thread is a flow of execution through the process code.
 It has its own program counter that keeps track of which instruction to execute next.

 A thread shares with its peer threads various information like code segment, data segment, and open files.
 When one thread alters a code segment memory item, all other threads see that.

 Threads provide a way to improve application performance through parallelism.
 Threads represent a software approach to improving the performance of operating systems by reducing the overhead.

 The process of scheduling is the responsibility of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.

 The Operating System maintains the following important process scheduling queues:
  - Job queue: This queue keeps all the processes in the system.
  - Ready queue: This queue keeps a set of all processes residing in the main memory, ready and waiting to execute.
 A new process is always put in this queue.
  - Device queues: The processes which are blocked due to unavailability of an I/O device constitute this queue.

 The OS can use different policies to manage each queue (FIFO, Round Robin, Priority, etc.).

+<a id="memory-management"></a>
- 3. Memory Management
+## Memory Management

 Memory management is the functionality of an operating system which handles or manages primary memory.

 Memory management keeps track of each and every memory location, regardless of whether it is allocated to some process or free.
 It checks how much memory is to be allocated to processes.
 It decides which process will get memory at what time.
 And it tracks whenever memory gets freed up or unallocated, and correspondingly updates the status.
  - Logical Addresses:
    Think of these like virtual addresses.
 When a program runs, the CPU uses logical addresses to access memory.
 Each program believes it has the whole memory to itself, creating a conceptual view.
 It's like giving every program its own set of directions, and they don't know about each other.
  - Physical Addresses:
    Now, these are the real, physical locations in the computer's memory hardware.
 The operating system takes those virtual (logical) addresses and translates them into actual places in the computer's memory.
 It's like having a guide (the OS) that takes each program's directions and turns them into the real-world locations where data is stored.

 <a id="guia-instalacao-linguagens-windows"></a>
 ## Guia de Instalação de Linguagens (Windows)